lbhaskar4/test/.gitlab/issue_templates/Monthly-Release-RCx-QA-task.md

 # Release Candidate QA Task

 ## Process

 A Release manager with the help of a Quality engineer will populate the [Merge Requests tested](#merge-requests-tested) section.
 The information is taken from our Automated QA task generation script.
 The documentation can be found at: https://gitlab.com/gitlab-org/release/docs/blob/master/general/qa-issue-generation.md

-Each engineer then validates and check off each of their assigned QA task(s).
+Each engineer then validates and checks off each of their assigned QA task(s).
 1. Check off each Merge Request changes that you've tested successfully and note any issues you've created and check them off as they are resolved.
-1. If a problem is found, update the item adding the link to the related issue, and the severity of it.
+1. If a problem is found:
-1. If there are regressions please raise them in the discussion and add an entry for it to be validated in the following RC.
+  * Create an issue for it and add a sub bullet item under the corresponding validation checklist task.
+Link the issue there.
+  * Add the severity label
+  * Raise the problem in the discussion and tag relevant Engineering and Product managers.
+1. If a regression is found:
+  * Create an issue for it
+  * Add the severity label and the regression label
+  * Raise the regression in the discussion and tag relevant Engineering and Product managers.

-General Quality info can be found at the [Quality Handbook](https://about.gitlab.com/handbook/quality/).
+General Quality info can be found in the [Quality Handbook](https://about.gitlab.com/handbook/quality/).

 ## Deadline

-* The deadline to which the first release candidate (RC1) moves on from staging environment is **24** hours after the completion each deploy to staging.
+* The deadline to which the first release candidate (RC1) moves on from staging environment is **24** hours after the deploy to staging completes.
-* The deadline to which subsequent release candidates moves on from staging environment is **12** hours after the completion each deploy to staging.
+* The deadline to which subsequent release candidates moves on from staging environment is **12** hours after the deploy to staging completes.

 > **Note:** For Release Managers, for each release candidate, update the time here to reflect the latest release candidate deploy.